 No Item Remarks 1 Menu Bar Provides options dealing with project files, accessing some plugins, and accessing online help.
 2 Toolbar- Left side The left side of the toolbar has two rows of buttons.
 Buttons in the top row deal with the project files - Create a new one, open, save, and export.
 Buttons in the second row are used to show/hide (toggle) the different windows in the main interface (4).
-2 a Toolbar- Right side Contains master controls for the song; such as tempo, time signature, volume, pitch, and a master output visualization pane.
-3 Sidebar The sidebar has six buttons.
-Clicking any button opens its contents pane between 3 and 4.
-Each type of pane displays a specific type of resource used to compose your song: Instrument plugins, My projects, My samples, My presets, My home, and My computer.
-Only one pane can be displayed at a time.
-Clicking on the button once again hides the contents pane, so that you get more space for the project work.
+2a Toolbar- Right side Contains master controls for the song; such as tempo, time signature, volume, pitch, and a master output visualization pane.
+3 Sidebar

-No ltem Remarks Main Interface This is the main working area of LMMS.
+No Item Remarks 4 Main Interface This is the main working area of LMMS.
 Up to seven types of windows can appear here. (see the following table).
-4 Each window lets you view and edit certain part of the song.
+Each window lets you view and edit certain part of the song.
 You can close any/all of these inner windows without affecting the project data.